 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

 I am a highly qualified and experienced psychotherapist/counsellor with a well established practice in Henley-on-Thames.
-I receive many of my referrals from a local GP practice.

 I have a warm, compassionate, empathic and collaborative approach.